 We weren’t sure which of us were the paparazzi, but it didn’t matter.

 We couldn’t get enough of being blessed and receiving our tilak, mostly red, but sometimes white.
 At the Shiva temples one may also receive two parallel, horizontal white lines on the forehead, a sign of Shiva’s blessing.

 We bought packages of bindis (the decorative form of a tilak) at the impressive Meenakshi temple in Madurai.
 Meenakshi is an avatar of Parvati, Shiva’s wife, and at this particular temple, Meenakshi takes center stage in the inner sanctum, rather than Shiva.
 The temple makes sure that every now and then Shiva and Meenakshi spend the night together, behind closed doors.
 It’s true.

-The photo to the right shows Auntie and Sam just recently blessed and hoping for good karma.
+The photo above shows Auntie and Sam just recently blessed and hoping for good karma.

 Transformation in Tea Country

 “Oh, this is the most beautiful place I have ever seen,” Sam exclaimed looking out the window.
 We had driven from the heart of Tamil Nadu into Kerala and were now climbing into the tea plantations of Munnar.
 “Really?”
 I replied, thinking back to the incredible scenery I’ve been lucky enough to see across Asia.
 But then as we continued winding through lush green hillsides, I had a significant change of heart and a brief moment of humility: the landscape did indeed wow me.
 It was rainy and very misty and quite beautiful.

 Kettuvallam Cruise on the Kerala Backwaters

 One of the best ways to experience the beautiful lagoons, canals, and lakes of Kerala is aboard the local houseboats, known as kettuvalloms.
 It can be downright luxurious.
 Here is Sam on the backwaters, or is that Angelina Jolie?